 IFPEN thus contributes to the structuring of emerging sectors, the consolidation of research communities and the reinforcement of international collaboration, in line with French and European strategic priorities in the fields of energy, the environment and transport.

 Moreover, partnerships based on fundamental research are conducted from an academic rather than an application perspective, an approach that generally avoids any issues concerning intellectual property between partners.
-IFPEN brings expertise and knowledge to complement those of its partners within the innovation ecosystem, since all collaborative research activities are conducted in synergy.
+Collaborative works between IFPEN and its partners benefit from the complementarity of their research and skills, which leads to a fruitful synergy

 IFPEN has partnership agreements in place with more than 200 respected research teams, each of whom brings scientific expertise to complement that of IFPEN, expertise that is crucial to research activities dedicated to the scientific challenges.